 Enjoy our MarkitoNutrition Power Drink: this is an easy option for a mid-morning or mid-afternoon snack.
 Mix in a scoop of raw sprouted protein powder and some algae into a glass of homemade almond milk to create a health boosting drink.
 You may use one part almond milk and two parts water, or go half – half.
 The protein powder is not a “must have” supplement, however, it can greatly assist you during your transition to a proper plant-based diet, helping to reduce cravings until you learn how to prepare new recipes.

 As part of this step 1 program, I would like you to take the time to create a recipe using sunflower microgreens.
 This can serve as a lunch, a side salad, or a simple snack.
 Many clients enjoying eating the fresh sunflower we give them straight out of the container.
 This is great, however, the purpose of this program, especially in the beginning, is to get you to learn new recipes and to become more creative with how you prepare your food.
-We have to think long-term, and the primary goal is not just to eat healthier foods, but to also learn how to thoroughly enjoy these foods for a lifetime.
-Try our super salad recipe.
+We have to think long-term, and the primary goal is not just to eat healthier foods, but to learn how to thoroughly enjoy these foods for a lifetime.
+We also encourage daily consumption of several other very beneficial microgreens such as fenugreek and pea shoots.
+Try our super salad recipe that contains all three.

 I want you to learn how to develop some easy “go to recipes”.
 Our bean mix salad is an example of a recipe that is simple to prepare, filling, and quite tasty as well.
 However, since you are just beginning to learn how to sprout, and may not be completely organized just yet, you can find a low sodium pre-packaged hummus on the market, and make some wraps with it while including some sunflower microgreens.
 Eventually you will be sprouting many different seeds, making your own healthier hummus, and have enough “go-to” recipes that you won’t need to depend on packaged foods.
 Check out our recipe page.